 - Meet the department's requirements (most requirements are stated in the Undergraduate Catalog at the beginning of the school/college).

-- Make an appointment with the Dean's office of the new department:
+- Make an appointment with the assistant/associate dean's office of the new department:

 Business: 610-499-4303, Quick Center 2nd floor

 Hospitality Management: 610-499-1101, Academic Center North 1st floor